snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

    ./envs/mapping.yaml

-Now, we will need to setup the credentials that allow the Batch nodes to read and write from blob storage.
+Now, we will need to setup the credentials that allow the batch nodes to read and write from blob storage.
 For the AzBlob storage provider in Snakemake this is done through the environment variables ``AZ_BLOB_ACCOUNT_URL`` and optionally ``AZ_BLOB_CREDENTIAL``.
 See the